iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 Getting voltammetric test parameters
 ************************************

-The current parameter values used for a particular voltammetric test, which are stored in teensy 3.2 on the potentiostat shield, can be retrieved from the device using the :meth:`~potentiostat.Potentiostat.get_param` method.
+The parameter values used for a particular voltammetric test are stored in teensy 3.2 on the potentiostat shield.
+You can retrieve the current values for these parameters from the device using the :meth:`~potentiostat.Potentiostat.get_param` method.

-The following example shows how to get the current parameter values for the *linearSweep* test.
+For example, to get the current parameter values for the *linearSweep* test you would do the following

 .. code-block:: python

   param = pstat.get_param('linearSweep')

-This method returns a dictionay containing the current set of parameters for the specified test.
+This method returns a dictionary containing the all of the the parameters for the specified test and their current values.
 For example, for the *linearSweep* example above be result would be something like this

 .. code-block:: python

   param = {'quietTime': 0, 'quietValue': 0.0, 'finalValue': 0.5, 'startValue': -0.5, 'duration': 2000}

-Note, all time values, such as quietTime and duration, are given in (ms).
-All output voltages, such as quietValue, startValue and finalValue, are given in (V).
-A complete description of the parameters for all voltammetric tests is given in the :ref:`test_param_ref` section of the documentation.
+In the above output, all time values, such as quietTime and duration, are given in (ms) and all output voltages, such as quietValue, startValue and finalValue, are given in (V).
+For a complete description of the parameters for all voltammetric see the :ref:`test_param_ref` section of the documentation.

 ************************************